xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 ```

 In addition, there are join conditions that we can use in combination with
 the join form mentioned above.
-In other words, any form of join (inner, left outer,
+Any form of join (inner, left outer,
 right outer, or full outer) can be combined with any join condition (natural, using, or on).
 The table below provides a summary of join types and join conditions